Home/Blog/How we automate business processes with n8n (SEO automation included)

 If you do something more than twice, automate it.

 That sounds extreme.
 It is.
 But it works.
-At Build444, we run a digital agency with two people.
-We compete with agencies that have 15.
+I run Build444 solo.
+I compete with agencies that have 10-15 people.
 The difference isn't talent or longer hours.
-It's that we refuse to do the same thing three times.
+It's that I refuse to do the same thing three times.

 Every hour spent on repetitive work is an hour not spent on strategy, creative direction, or actually talking to clients.
 So we built systems.
 Lots of them.